Ne0nd0g/merlin/docs/quickStart/faq.rst

 Input and output redirection pipes don't work
 ---------------------------------------------

 Pipes ``|`` and redirectors ``<`` and ``>`` are functions of a shell.
 By default, Merlin only executes programs in the host's PATH variable.
-In order to use pipes and redirection, you must first specify the shell (i.e ``/bin/bash``) so that you can use these.
+In order to use pipes and redirection, you must either use the ``shell`` command or specify the shell (i.e ``/bin/bash``) when using the ``run`` command so that you can use these.

-When running a Merlin agent on a Linux host, use the ``-c`` flag with the shell to effectively change directories and perform some action in that directory.
 Because Merlin spawns a process for every command, the shell is not persistent or interactive.
-This request the operator to combine multiple commands together so that they are all in the same context/environment.
+This requires the operator to combine multiple commands together so that they are all in the same context/environment.

 Example: